-- 18. Each parcel shall have an approved independent water supply (if not provided by public water service).
+- 20. Each parcel shall have an independent water supply (if not provided public water service).
 Prior to the issuance of a building permit, each parcel shall have its own well.
-A drilling permit shall be obtained from the Department of Environmental Resources (Stanislaus County Policy and State Model Well Standards Ordinance). - 19.
-The existing septic system(s) is/are to be contained within the proposed parcel 1 boundaries as per the required Department setback standards.
+A drilling permit shall be obtained from Department of Environmental Resources.
+(Stanislaus County Policy and State Model Well Standards Ordinance). - 21.
+The existing septic system(s) is/are to be contained within the proposed Parcel "2" boundary as per required Department setback standards.